 This little roast beef sandwich is what I said “hello” to almost every Sunday morning when we lived in Austin.
 The Black Fin Restaurant calls it the “Balboa Sandwich”, but I call it a “must have” with my Sunday brunch Bloody Mary(s). <<< See what I did there?
 That (s) neither confirms or denies the fact that I drink more than one.

-When I make this for dinner, I omit the hash browns and add a side of au jus dressing.
-It seems a bit more manley with the au jus and appeases my husbands aversion to breakfast for dinner.
+When I make this for dinner, I omit the hash browns and add a side of prime rib au jus dressing.
+It seems a bit more manly with the au jus and appeases my husbands aversion to breakfast for dinner.
 Obviously the 24/7 Jack in the Box Breakfast Menu wasn’t designed with him in mind.
 That just leaves more $0.99 Breakfast Jacks for the rest of us.